Examples of Business Websites Built With Squarespace

-We dare you to not crave a slice when you check out this website!
+We dare you to not crave a slice when you check out the Coals Artisan Pizza website!
 The close-up image of a pizza fresh from the oven in the homepage header perfectly sets the tone for this restaurant.
-From the homepage, you can order food online, order gift cards, view the business’s latest Instagram® posts, and find information about its two restaurant locations.
+From the homepage, you can order food online, order gift cards, view the business’s latest Instagram posts, and find information about its two restaurant locations.

 Using this site’s main navigation menu, you can access the pizzeria’s menus and contact information, book a private party, and order online.
 The company’s brand colors appear consistently throughout the site along with gorgeous photography that showcases the restaurant and its food.